Preface

 4. CB cannot explain themselves

 Some contingent beings can serve as explanations for other contingent beings.
 For example, your parents are contingent, but they explain your existence.
 However, because no individual contingent being can explain itself, the set of all contingent beings cannot explain itself.
-Further, an additional contingent being cannot explain the set, because that contingent being would then require an explanation.
+Neither can an additional contingent being explain the set, because that contingent being would just become part of the set.

-Some people think that the chain of contingent beings might be eternal, and thus requires no explanation.
-However, the principle at play is clearly fallacious – explaining the parts of a set does not explain the set.
+Hume disputed this, claiming that explaining the existence of each member of a set inherently explains the existence of the set.
+But this is clearly absurd.
 Suppose you and I were walking through the woods and came upon a stack of green turtles extending into the sky.
-You ask me what it is, and I say, “oh, very simple.
-That’s the infinite stack of green turtles.
+You ask me what it is, and I say, “oh, simple.
+That’s the infinite green turtle stack.
+Each turtle generates the next.
 It’s always been there.”
-This has indeed explained every part of the set – it’s all green turtles, and it goes on forever.
-But obviously, this explanation only adds to the mystery.
+This has indeed explained every part of the set – each green turtle generates the next.
+This issue is, it explains every being by using another contingent being, and thus fails to finally explain itself.
+An “explanation” such as this only adds to the mystery.
 Why is the stack there and not somewhere else?
-How is it even possible?
-Why is it eternal?
+How?
 Why turtles?
-Likewise, the chain of contingent beings may indeed be eternal, but what still needs explanation is why the chain is there at all.
+Likewise, explaining every contingent being in our set in this fashion wouldn’t explain why the set is there at all.

 6. (5) The set of CB can only be explained by a non-contingent being (NCB)

-Kant rejects the idea of a non-contingent being on the grounds that “existence” cannot be a property, only an accident.
-His argument is that “existence” adds nothing to the concept of something.
-For example, if you imagine a unicorn and then imagine a unicorn which exists, they are the same idea.
-Quite true, but “existence” is not the applicable predicate; “necessary (non-contingent) existence” is the applicable predicate.
-If you imagine a unicorn and then imagine a unicorn which necessarily exists, these are no longer the same idea (more here).
-Of course, despite “necessary existence” being a real predicate, there is no reason to think that a necessarily existing unicorn is actually real.
-But there is a good reason to think that a necessarily existing (non-contingent) being is a real thing – namely, the conclusion of premises 1,3, and 6:
+Kant rejects the idea of a non-contingent being on the grounds that “existence” cannot be ontologically essential, only an accident.
+His argument is that “existence” doesn’t modify a concept – for example, if you imagine a dollar and then imagine a dollar which exists, these are the same idea.
+This is a good point, but “existence” is not the applicable predicate; “unconditional existence” is the applicable predicate, and this does modify the concept.
+A dollar and a dollar which unconditionally exists are not the same idea (more here).
+Now, of course, a “non-contingent dollar” is self-contradictory, insofar as dollars are obviously contingent.
+But we do have good reason to think a NCB is actually possible and real – namely, the conclusion of premises 1,3, and 6:

 C. (1,3,6) A NCB exists